The Origin of Gravity

 1 Introduction

-It is a well-proven fact that the speed of light is reduced in a gravitational field.
-As a consequence, a light beam which passes a massive object is bent towards that object.
-This deflection can be explained quantitatively by the refraction of the light due to the gravitational potential. - The same happens to any light-like particle.
+It is a well known fact that the speed of light is reduced in a gravitational field.
+As a result, a light beam passing a massive object will be deflected towards that object.
+This deflection can be quantitatively explained by the refraction of the light due to the gravitational potential. - The same thing happens to any light-like particle.

-From the spin and the magnetic moment of an elementary particle it can be concluded that the constituents of such particles are constantly oscillating while travelling at the speed of light c.
+From the spin and the magnetic moment of an elementary particle it can be concluded that the constituents of such particles are in constant oscillation travelling at the speed of light c.
 In the case of the electron, this was determined by Paul Dirac in 1928.
-If the effect of refraction is applied to this oscillation within an elementary particle, it yields the correct gravitational acceleration of a free physical object in a gravitational field.
+Applying the effect of refraction to this oscillation within an elementary particle, it yields the correct gravitational acceleration of a free physical object in a gravitational field.

-This calculation not only yields the gravitational behaviour of an object at rest but also explains the acceleration of fast-moving objects in a gravitational field, which is normally explained using Einstein’s general theory of relativity ("curvature of space-time").
-The refraction of light-like objects by the field is an equivalent, but simpler, alternative to Einstein’s model of space-time curvature.
+This calculation not only gives the gravitational behaviour of an object at rest, but also explains the acceleration of fast-moving objects in a gravitational field, which is usually explained by Einstein’s general theory of relativity ("curvature of space-time").
+The refraction of light-like objects by the field is an equivalent but simpler alternative to Einstein’s model of the curvature of space-time.

 And, very surprisingly, we find that the mass of an object is not the cause of its gravitational field.